-In these instructions, we'll assume that you want to boot Linux on each of the nodes in your simulated cluster.
+In these instructions, we'll assume that you want to boot the buildroot-based Linux distribution on each of the nodes in your simulated cluster.
 To do so, we'll need to build our FireSim-compatible RISC-V Linux distro.
 You can do this like so:

 '''

-cd firesim/sw/firesim-software
+cd firesim/sw/firesim-software ./marshal -v build workloads/br-base.json

-./build.sh

 '''